FreeRADIUS/wiki.freeradius.org/guide/Users-Mailing-List.md

 (not the problem with your solution) and to **include full debug output** from the server.

-It's really hard to try and help when vague questions are asked and no debug output is included, and you are likely to be told this.
+It is hard to help you when the post is only a vague question, and no debug output is included.

 Your post should include the following information: